 I find it easy to keep a pet clean up kit handy, which I store under the sink unit.
 It contains paper towels, rubber gloves, a scrubbing brush, shaving foam, and a spray stain remover bottle.
 This enables me to clean up any pet accidents or mess immediately.

 Indoor House Cleaning Tips

-There are a few materials that are easier to clean than others, and it always makes sense to add these where possible to your heavy dog areas such as the living room and kitchen.
+There are a few materials that are easier to clean than others, and it always makes sense to add these where possible to your heavy dog areas, such as the living room and kitchen.

 Tiled floors and wooden floors are much easier to clean than carpets, for example, and don’t trap smells.
 Keeping carpet for just the bedrooms makes it much easier to clean up after your four-legged friends.

-Fabric generally is much harder to clean so either real leather or plastic leather sofas also much more straightforward when it comes to wiping off any mud that may have accumulated when your dog jumped up.
+Fabric generally is much harder to clean, so either real leather or plastic leather sofas also much more straightforward when it comes to wiping off any mud that may have accumulated when your dog jumped up.

 If you find the floors too cold, you can add scatter rugs.
 A really helpful and creative tip is to use outdoor rugs inside.
-You can get some really incredible rugs that prevent water and dirt soaking in and are easy to clean.
-Some people swear by carpet tiles, as these are also easy to replace as you can lift one and replace with a new one if it gets too badly stained.
+You can get some really incredible rugs that prevent water and dirt from soaking in and are easy to clean.
+Some people swear by carpet tiles, as these are also easy to replace as you can lift one and replace it with a new one if it gets too badly stained.

 Wipe clean surfaces

 When it comes to kitchen cupboards and other places your dogs may regularly jump up or brush against, high gloss surfaces are much easier to wipe down, and darker colours are great for hiding evidence of Fido at his best.
 You can get high gloss paint, and coat all of your cabinets, and consider tiling a splashback around the bottoms of walls, especially where your dog chooses to sleep.